MohdRas/docker-basics/README.md

 - docker pull - pull an image locally.
   - docker pull redis
 - docker run - pull an image & start the container.
 Optionally it will download if an image is not present on my system.
-- docker images - list existing images irrespective of their status ( running/downoaded )
+- docker images - list down all images locally.
 - docker ps - list RUNNING containers.
 - docker run -d redis - run a container in a DETACHED MODE.
 We will get the ID of the container as an output.
 - docker start container_id - start a STOPPED container.
 This container_id is taken from the docker ps command.